juliendoutre/juliendoutre.github.io/content/posts/proxaudit.md

 }
 ```

-The `handleConnect` menthod really just returns a success status to the client and then recover the underlying TCP connection (thanks to the `http.Hijacker` interface casting) to simply forward all the traffic to the destination host.
+The `handleConnect` method really just returns a success status to the client and then recover the underlying TCP connection (thanks to the `http.Hijacker` interface casting) to simply forward all the traffic to the destination host.

 Now I can run `HTTPS_PROXY=http://localhost:8000 curl https://google.com` without errors!